 As an inducement to obtain financing in 2022 and 2023 through the sale of convertible notes, we agreed to pay to the investors in such financings a portion of the proceeds we may receive from the sale of FBLLC or the Flavored Bourbon brand in the amount of 150% of their subscription amounts.
-For additional information regarding such payment obligation, see Note 5 to our unaudited interim condensed consolidated financial statements for the six months ended June 30, 2024 included elsewhere in this prospectus.
-As a result of such payment obligation, purchasers of our common stock in this offering who may anticipate a certain return, or expect to share in our proceeds, from the growth or sale of FBLLC or the Flavored Bourbon brand may never realize such returns, or the value of such purchasers' investment in us could decrease materially after required payments to our creditors are made.
+For additional information regarding such payment obligation, see Note 5 to our consolidated financial statements for the years ended December 31, 2024 and 2023 included elsewhere in this prospectus.
+As a result of such payment obligation, purchasers of our common stock who may have anticipated a certain return, or expected to share in our proceeds, from the growth or sale of FBLLC or the Flavored Bourbon brand may never realize such returns, or the value of such purchasers' investment in us could decrease materially after required payments to our creditors are made.